Central committee: Elections and removals

 Slobodan Milošević (left) and Ivan Stambolić (right) of the League of Communists of Yugoslavia attending the session of the 10th Congress of the League of Communists of Serbia that elected a new Central Committee.

 In some cases, the party leadership lost control or chose to democratise congress proceedings.
 For instance, the 9th Extraordinary Congress of the Polish United Workers' Party, held on 14–20 July 1981, was, according to Hazan, "the only time that the election of an East European Central Committee was subjected to democratic procedures", in the liberal democratic sense.
-The Electoral Commission of the 9th PUWP Congress originally proposed 200 nominees for 200 seats in the PUWP Central Committee, but provincial delegations from the floor nominated a further 79 candidates.
+The Electoral Commission of Poland's 9th PUWP Congress originally proposed 200 nominees for 200 seats in the PUWP Central Committee, but provincial delegations from the floor nominated a further 79 candidates.
 The congress delegates then elected the central committee by secret vote by crossing of 79 candidates.
 The result was that eleven out of fifteen incumbent members of the Politburo and the Secretariat were voted out of office.

 Normally, up to two-thirds of central committee members are reelected at party congresses.
 Those who fail to get reelected are usually not victims of a purge.
 People often failed to get reelected since they lost or voluntarily left their political office.
 The central committees could be seen as representative organs of various political offices and institutions.
-Once an individual loses his or her political office, he or she also loses his or her central committee membership.
+Individuals who lose their political office, also lose their membership on the central committee.

 In line with this reasoning, members lost reelection since the party leadership used the congress as an occasion to rearrange which institutions were to be represented in the central committee.
 In this way, the party leadership could guarantee that certain sectors were represented in the central committee.
 Despite this, many ruling central committees had elders in their ranks who had been members their whole careers.
-For example, in the HSWP by 1985, Antal Apró, Sándor Gáspár, Károly Kiss, István Szabó and Rezső Nyers had been central committee members since the party's seizure of power in 1948.
+For example, in Hungary's HSWP by 1985, Antal Apró, Sándor Gáspár, Károly Kiss, István Szabó and Rezső Nyers had been central committee members since the party's seizure of power in 1948.
 Another interpretation, as outlined by Hazan, is that "the exercise of electing a new Central Committee is designed to remove those elements that had, for various reasons, become undesirable, while promoting people faithful to the party leader and his closest associates."